The perfect one day trip to rottnest island (2022 guide)

 Bus stop: 1 or 19

-The Basin is one of the most beautiful places on Rottnest Island and the best place for snorkelling.
+The Basin is one of the most beautiful places and the best place for snorkeling.
 It is a beautiful natural pool with a lot of fish and other sea creatures.
-But not only in the water, you can spot wildlife, also around the basin, where Quokkas are wandering around and looking for food.
+But not only in the water, you can spot wildlife, also around the basin, but you’ll also find probably the most Quokkas on Rottnest Island as they are wandering around and looking for food.

 Bus stop: 1